fhnishida/fhnishida-fhnishida.github.io/content/project/rec5004/sec6/_index.md

 # icon: book
 # icon_pack: fas
 linktitle: Simple Regression
-summary: This page covers topics such as simple OLS regression and assumptions violations.
+summary: This page covers topics such as simple MQO regression and assumptions violations.
 Also includes examples and code snippets to illustrate the concepts discussed.
 title: Simple Regression
 weight: 6
 output: md_document